List of Kinnikuman characters: Springman

-Big the Budo

-Big the Budo is Neptuneman's tag partner, taking the appearance of a giant bogu-clad warrior.
-He has mastery over an ability called Magnet Power, which allows him to attract or repel metallic objects, as well as his partner Neptuneman.
-Magnet Power is derived from the earth itself, and Kinnikuman would eventually be able to seal it off by closing an Apollo Window, a conduit to their power.
-Neptuneman and Big the Budo enters the Dream Choujin Tag tournament as the Hell Missionaries, with the express purpose of hunting down the masks of the greatest Justice Choujins.
-During the finals, His true identity is revealed to be that of the true Perfect Choujin Don, Neptune King (ネプチューンキング), who had given Neptuneman his Neptune Mask, in truth being his superior instead of the other way around.
-He along with Neptuneman are defeated by Kinnikuman and Terryman via Muscle Docking.
-This shatters his Neptune Mask, revealing an emaciated elderly face, and Neptune King succumbs to his injuries and advanced age shortly afterwards.
-He is voiced by Yonehiko Kitagawa.

 Five Fated Princes

 Feeling threatened by Kinnikuman's Burning Inner Strength, the 5 Evil Choujin Gods hatch a plot to prevent Kinnikuman from taking the Kinniku throne.
 They each grant power and possess 5 different Choujins who had all been born on the same day as Kinnikuman, and who due to a hospital fire could potentially be the true heir to the Kinniku throne, thus creating the Five Fated Princes.
 The five stakes their claim on the Kinniku throne, and a royal survival series is held to decide the true heir amongst the five and Kinnikuman.
 In the True Devil Choujin arc, they are called upon by the Evil Gods once more to combat the invading Omega Centauri's Six Spears.

+Kinnikuman Super Phoenix

+Kinnikuman Super Phoenix is the main antagonist of the Scramble for the Throne arc.
+Originally Phoenixman, he grew up poor, although he was intelligent.
+This eventually led him to despise Kinnikuman, who became famous despite his perceived incompetence.
+On his mother's deathbed, he was told that he could potentially be the true heir to the Kinniku throne, and Phoenixman began to believe this as fact to a fanatical extent.
+He is then possessed by the God of Intelligence (知性の神 Chisei no Kami), becoming Kinnikuman Super Phoenix.
+Super Phoenix is able to perfectly execute the Muscle Revenger, one of the Kinniku clan's three sacred techniques, which lent credence to his claim for the throne.
+In the survivor series, his team defeats Team Big Body at Aizuwakamatsu Castle and Team Soldier at Nagoya Castle.
+The arc, and the original run of the series as a whole, culminates with a showdown between him and Kinnikuman at Osaka Castle.
+Kinnikuman eventually defeats him with the Muscle Spark, claiming the Kinniku Throne.
+As prophesied in the Muscle Prophecy, Super Phoenix has a heart disease, which he succumbs to after this match.
+However, as with many of the other fallen Choujins throughout the arc, he is resurrected by Kinnikuman's Face Flash.
+During the True Devil Choujin Arc, Super Phoenix returns to fight Omegaman Aristera at Azuchi Castle.
+He is voiced by Michihiro Ikemizu.